 MediaRecorder.start()to begin recording.

-Blobthat contains the media data in the .
+Blobthat contains the media data.
 You can force a

 - Recording stops automatically when the source media stops playing.